 We will not share your information with third parties for marketing purposes.

-When we process your personal data we are required to rely on one or more of the following lawful grounds:
+When we process your personal data, we rely on one or more of the following lawful grounds:

 We will always aim to respect your preferences when sending you any form of communication.
-Before we send any marketing communications we will establish your consent in a clear and unambiguous way.
-Marketing communications from The National Pro Bono Centre will also include instructions on how to opt-out of receiving further emails from us.
-You can also contact us at email@example.com.
+Marketing communications from The National Pro Bono Centre, made on the basis of our legitimate business interests, will also include instructions on how to opt out of receiving further emails from us.
+You can also contact us at firstname.lastname@example.org.

-We use all reasonable efforts to safeguard your personal data both electronically and in hard copy format.
+We use all reasonable efforts to safeguard your personal data both electronically and in hard copy.
 However, submitting your details through the internet cannot be guaranteed to be entirely secure and therefore you submit any information to us via this method at your own risk.

 Also, we will only retain your personal data for as long as reasonably necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 An example of this is where we keep records of donations subject to Gift Aid for at least 6 years in order to comply with HMRC rules.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.